 Do you have a talent for fixing things and have time to spare some weekends?
 We need volunteers with practical skills to act as fixers, as well as people helping on front of house and with refreshments.
 Please get in touch if you think you could help with this friendly community-based project.

-If you are interested in finding out more, please contact Lisa on 01264 332297 or reach us on:
+If you are interested in finding out more, please contact us on: